Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization

 In fact, one perspective on why ICL can derive effective prompts from shots is that the model possesses a certain degree of analogical reasoning capability\citeup{in_context_survey}.
 The effectiveness of AL further illustrates the soundness of this perspective.
 In Mateformer, the output never receives absolute features from $\mathbf{H}$ but only relative weights.
-This forces the model to rely on analogical reasoning rather than degenerating into a data-to-label approach, yet the final performance is remarkable.
-Meanwhile, the AL approach, inspired from the reference frame theory, significantly enhances the model's adherence to analogical mechanisms through its prior structural design.
+This forces the model to rely on analogical reasoning rather than reverting into a data-to-label approach.
+Meanwhile, the AL approach, inspired from the reference frame theory, significantly enhances the model's adherence to analogical mechanisms through built-in architectural priors.
 Specifically, compared to Transformer, Mateformer offers at least two advantages in learning \eqref{eq_new_paradigm}. \begin{itemize} \item \textbf{Strict data-label correspondence}: Mateformer divides $\{\mathbf{H}_{j_1}^i,\bm{x}_{j_1}^i,\ldots,\mathbf{H}_{j_n}^i,\bm{x}_{j_n}^i,\mathbf{H}\}$ into two sequences, $\{\mathbf{H}_{j_1}^i,\ldots,\mathbf{H}_{j_n}^i,\mathbf{H}\}$ and $\{\bm{x}_{j_1}^i,\ldots,\bm{x}_{j_n}^i\}$, and defines the relativity weights of $\mathbf{H}_j^i$ for $\bm{x}_j^i$'s transformation, thereby structurally characterizing the correspondence between $\mathbf{H}_j^i$ and $\bm{x}_j^i$.
 In contrast, Transformer-based ICL methods lack such pre-definitions and can only rely on positional embeddings to indicate correspondences.
 This not only compromises precision but also increases the learning burden. \item \textbf{Focused attention mechanism}: Mateformer includes two separate Transformers, each with a defined purpose to focus on $\{\mathbf{H}_{j_1}^i,\ldots,\mathbf{H}_{j_n}^i,\mathbf{H}\}$ and $\{\bm{x}_{j_1}^i,\ldots,\bm{x}_{j_n}^i\}$ respectively.
 Differently, when directly applying a Transformer to learn the whole sequence $\{\mathbf{H}_{j_1}^i,\bm{x}_{j_1}^i,\ldots,\mathbf{H}_{j_n}^i,\bm{x}_{j_n}^i,\mathbf{H}\}$, the model may still attend to irrelevant data-label combinations, such as $\mathbf{H}_j^i$\&$\bm{x}_{j'}^i$ (where $j > j'$), which lack meaningful correspondence.
 This significantly reduces the efficiency of attention extraction and synthesis. \end{itemize} These properties and the resulting performance improvements are significant for the further development of contextualized sample embedding techniques.